brains-on-code/EEG-Psychopy-Template/README.md

   * CGX acquisition software and connect to the EEG

-  * Set up the electrodes so that there is a good connection.
+  * Set up the electrodes/ EEG so that there is a good connection.

   * Start the RDA Server and the Lab Streaming Layer via the CGX acquisition software